nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 .. matter_light_switch_sample_testing_start

-After :ref:`preparing devices for testing <matter_light_switch_sample_prepare_for_testing>`, you can test the communication of  a single light bulb or a group of light bulbs with the light switch, but not both a single device and a group at the same time.
+After preparing devices for testing, you can test the communication either of a single light bulb or of a group of light bulbs with the light switch (but not both a single device and a group at the same time).

 Complete the following steps: